Energy comes in many different forms, however, the ones we will be referring to in relation to our homes and lifestyle are electricity and gas.

 If you have solar electricity (solar PV) with a 10 cent per kWh feed-in tariff, programme as many appliances as you can to use your free solar energy during peak solar hours, typically between 10am and 4pm.

 Here are some great resources that can help you reduce energy use in your home.

 Check the other Sustainable Living pages from Council's website:

 - Beat the summer heat

 - Green living for homeowners

 Sustainability Victoria - You can find tips on reducing energy use in the different areas shown on the graphic by clicking on that heading.
 This site has information on recycling, purchasing more energy efficient equipment, rebates and much more for Victorian householders

 Victorian Energy Saver - This Victorian Government website is all about energy, and how you can take charge of your own energy bill.
 Lots of great tools and information, including how to work out if flexible pricing might work for you

 Build It Back Green - Developed by the Alternative Technology Association in conjunction with Green Cross Australia, this website is an easy-to-use resource with a special focus on improving the energy efficiency of your building shell and the equipment you purchase and use

-Alternative Technology Association (ATA) - The ATA is a not for profit member organisation whose aim is to assist people to make sustainable choices in their homes and communities.
+Renew - Formerly known as the Alternative Technology Association, Renew is a not for profit member organisation whose aim is to assist people to make sustainable choices in their homes and communities.
 They have excellent community forums where you can ask questions related to sustainability and energy efficiency or research the many previous discussions for answers